Massaman Chicken Curry

 - Add curry base and onions and saute until onions are starting to soften, 3 to 4 minutes.

-- Add sweet potatoes, stock (portion for curry), and coconut milk.
+- Add potatoes, stock (portion for curry), and coconut milk.
 Bring to a low simmer and cover with the lid.

 - Simmer, covered, until potatoes are tender, 12 to 15 minutes.